OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 - An IDE (The setup is for Eclipse, but MCP can also be setup on [IntelliJ Idea](https://lmgtfy.com/?q=How+to+setup+Minecraft+Coders+Pack+in+IntelliJ+Idea))

 #### Video!
-Now a [video](https://www.youtube.com/watch?v=MIMqi82yzbQ) is available, showing how to set up the client
+Now a [video](https://www.youtube.com/watch?v=MIMqi82yzbQ) is available, showing how to set up the client. - The video is not up to date and a step is missing.
+Until that is updated you can watch that video and then come back and do the last step (adding javaws to your build path)

 #### Let's get started
 _Note: the instructions in italics apply ONLY to Eclipse, if you have a different IDE, [search how to set the project up on Google](https://lmgtfy.com/?q=How+to+setup+Minecraft+Coders+Pack+in+%5BMY+IDE%5D)_